U.S. to accuse Google of labor violations in clampdown on protests, fired employees say

-OAKLAND, Calif., Dec 2 (Reuters) - The National Labor Relations Board will file a complaint accusing Alphabet Inc’s Google of unlawfully monitoring, questioning and reprimanding workers last year, the affected former employees said in a statement on Wednesday.
+OAKLAND, Calif.
+(Reuters) - The National Labor Relations Board will file a complaint accusing Alphabet Inc’s Google of unlawfully monitoring and questioning workers, who were fired for protesting against company policies and trying to organize a union, the former employees said in a statement on Wednesday.

 The complaint follows a year-long investigation prompted by a petition by five people fired by Google after they led efforts to protest company policies and organize colleagues into a potential union.
 The Communications Workers of America union helped author the workers’ charge.

-The firings capped two years of battling between Google and its workforce, particularly in the United States.
-At issue is how much input the rank and file may have on which projects the company takes on and how it handles sexual misconduct and other workplace matters.
+Their firings capped two years of battling between Google and its workforce, particularly in the United States.
+At issue is how much input the rank and file has on which projects the company takes on and how it handles sexual misconduct and other workplace matters.

 One of the fired workers, Laurence Berland, described the NLRB’s move as significant “at a time when we’re seeing the power of a handful of tech billionaires consolidate control over our lives and our society.”